-The Council’s Development Plan Document (DPD) has now been submitted to the Secretary of State for Levelling Up, Housing and Communities.
-This will lead to an Examination in Public chaired by a Planning Inspector.
+The Council’s Development Plan Document (DPD) was submitted to the Secretary of State for Levelling Up, Housing and Communities in March 2024.
+The next stage of the DPD process will be an Examination in Public in September 2024, chaired by a Planning Inspector.

-In conjunction with this process, we are preparing to submit a revised planning application to North Yorkshire Council in the summer.
+In conjunction with this process, Caddick has submitted an update to their current outline planning application to North Yorkshire Council following a further round of community consultation in May 2024.

-We have chosen to engage the community in a further round of consultation to complement the Development Plan Document (DPD) process being undertaken by the Council.
-Running these processes concurrently means that we are able to illustrate how the Council’s policy objectives can be met by tangible proposals.
+We chose to engage the community in a further round of consultation to complement the Development Plan Document (DPD) process being undertaken by the Council.
+The detailed work in our planning application enables us to illustrate how the Council’s policy objectives can be met by tangible proposals and provides the DPD process with a considerable amount of technical information to draw on.
 It also begins the transition from a very lengthy policy setting process to the delivery stage.

 Since our last round of consultation in 2022, we have continued to refine and update our outline planning application to respond to the evolving policy objectives of the DPD.
 As we approach the DPD’s Public Examination, we are seeking views on the proposed amendments to our proposals before they are submitted to the Council in the summer.